The-UnknownHacker/GhostGenerator/README.md

 ### 3. Set up the .env File

 The repository contains a `.env.example` file.
-You need to save this as `.env` and then update it with your OpenAI API key:
+You need to save this as `.env` and then update it with you Gemini API key:

 First, make a copy and rename: